sdsgisd/HGF/readme.md

 m: Change rendering mode.
 o: Save the state as files containing information of mesh, labels, and constrained vertices.
 O: Save the state as above, but with ghost vertices and faces.
+and etc.

 ### Acknowledgement
 This program is built on SoapFilm3D, which is a simulation program accompanying the paper “Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams”, Fang Da, Christopher Batty, Chris Wojtan, and Eitan Grinspun, Transactions on Graphics (SIGGRAPH 2015).